Tala-Hethnawi-s-DOS-Bazar-com/order_server/README.md

 1- Make sure you have vagrant and virtualbox installed

+2- Make sure Catalog server is running

-2- Within the repo directory run these commands in your terminal:
+3- Within the repo directory run these commands in your terminal:
 * vagrant up
 * vagrant ssh
 * cd /vagrant